 The P-DCS-LAES header contains information to support surveillance of both call-data and call-content.
-The call-data information, which consists of the BCID assigned to the call-data event stream and the address of the Delivery Function (DF) to receive the call-data events, is always present.
+The calldata information, which consists of the BCID assigned to the call-data event stream and the address of the Delivery Function (DF) to receive the call-data events, is always present.
 The call-content information, which consists of the CCCID assigned to the call-content stream, plus the address of the DF to receive call-content, is optional.

-The P-DCS-LAES header has the following syntax:
+The P-DCS-LAES header syntax is as defined in [16].